craftercms/docs/source/developers/projects/craftercms/index.rst

         git clone -b<branch> https://github.com/craftercms/craftercms/

 Replace {BRANCH} or {TAG NAME} with the branch and tag you'd like to build.
-After cloning the desired branch, you can now init, build and bundle from a given tag/branch using the property `crafter.git.branch` as described in an earlier section :ref:`Git Properties<git-properties>`
+After cloning the desired branch, you can now clone, build and bundle from a given tag/branch using the property `crafter.git.branch` as described in an earlier section :ref:`Git Properties<git-properties>`